phptek/silverstripe-verifiable/README.md

 ## How does it work?

-With the most basic configuration; on each write-operation, a sha256 hash of selected field-data is created and submitted to a separate backend system that implements a [Merkle or Binary Hash Tree](https://en.wikipedia.org/wiki/Merkle_tree).
+With the most basic configuration; on each database write-operation, a sha256 hash of selected field-data is created and submitted to a separate backend system that implements a [Merkle or Binary Hash Tree](https://en.wikipedia.org/wiki/Merkle_tree).
 This backend can be a local or remote immutable or semi-immutable data store, or a proxy data-store to either.

 The two systems that we are aware of that fit the bill as serviceable Merkle backends of this kind are; public blockchains (notably Bitcoin and Ethereum) and standalone or clustered Merkle Tree storage systems like [Trillian](https://github.com/google/trillian/).